 This obscure political figure is one Providence Ludlam, a 19th century resident of Cumberland County, New Jersey.
-Very little information could be found on this oddly named man, including his exact date of birth, his parents or his education.
-The majority of this profile's information was found in the Historic Days In Cumberland, 1855-1865, published in 1907.
+Very little information could be found on this oddly named man, including his exact date of birth, his parents or reference to his education.
+The majority of the following information was found in the Historic Days In Cumberland, 1855-1865, published in 1907.
 This particular book yielded pertinent facts on Ludlam's political career and also contained the rare portrait of him shown above.
-Although no explanation is given as to why Ludlam was bestowed with his unique first name, it is mentioned in the above work that he did have a nickname....
+Although no explanation is given as to why Ludlam was bestowed with his unique first name, it is mentioned in the above work that he did have a nickname...
 "Provie"!

 As mentioned earlier, Ludlam's early life is almost totally unknown.
 A listing for a "Providence Ludlam" on the Rootsweb genealogical site gives his year of birth as 1819, in Bridgeton, New Jersey.
 He married in May 1841 to Ms. Anna Coe in Salem County and it is unknown at the time of this writing if any children were born to them.